Confused by Social Cues? Unlock Social Communication Disorder

 PreschoolLimited use of gestures, difficulty initiating conversation, does not adapt language for listener or situation.

-School-AgeChallenges in understanding jokes or figurative language, difficulties staying on topic, trouble with making inferences during conversations.
+School-AgeChallenges in understanding jokes or figurative language, difficulties staying on topic, and trouble with making inferences during conversations.

 AdolescentsAwkwardness in social settings, misunderstanding nonverbal cues, difficulty understanding complex social cues.

-AdultsDifficulty in maintaining friendships and professional relationships, misinterpretation of social norms, challenges in adapting communication in varied social contexts.
+AdultsDifficulty in maintaining friendships and professional relationships, misinterpretation of social norms, and challenges in adapting communication in varied social contexts.

 Causes and Diagnosis of Social Communication Disorders